 Basin 17 includes the Vermont portions of the St. Francis River Watershed encompassing a total of 589 square miles between the Lake Memphremagog drainage and the Tomifobia and Coaticook River watersheds.
-The Vermont portion of this basin includes the Black, Barton and Clyde Rivers and many lakes and ponds, including Great and Little Hosmer Lakes, Lake Parker, Crystal Lake, Lake Willoughby, Island Pond, Great and Little Averill Ponds, Norton Pond, Holland Pond and Seymour Lake.
+The Vermont portion of this basin includes the Black, Barton and Clyde Rivers and many lakes and ponds, including Great and Little Hosmer Lakes, Lake Parker, Shadow Lake, Crystal Lake, Lake Willoughby, lake Salem, Island Pond, Great and Little Averill Ponds, Norton Pond, Holland Pond and Seymour Lake.

 Phosphorus Total Maximum Daily Load (TMDL) and 2017 Tactical Basin Plan

 Lake Memphremagog is shared with the province of Quebec, with a majority of the lake in Quebec, but a majority of the watershed in Vermont.
 Phosphorus levels in Lake Memphremagog are above the Vermont State Water Quality Standards.
 Excess phosphorus that runs off the land into the lake causes occasional cyanobacteria blooms and nuisance plant and algae growth, which limit the recreational use of the lake.
 The Total Maximum Daily Load or TMDL for Lake Memphremagog, developed using lake and watershed models and approved by the Environmental Protection Agency (EPA) in September 2017, calls for a 29% reduction in phosphorus inputs.